Our Pillars For Sustainable Travel

 3%

-of Global GDP in 2023 can be attributed to the rebound in Tourism Post Covid-19^
+of global GDP in 2023 was attributed to a rebound

 However only